QuantEcon/lecture-python.myst/lectures/newton_method.md

 By observing the formula of Newton's method, it is easy to see the possibility to implement Newton's method using Jacobian when we move up the ladder to higher dimensions.

-This naturally leads us to use Newton's method to solve multi-dimensional problems for which we will use the powerful auto-differentiation functionality in `jax` to solve intricate calculations.
+This naturally leads us to use Newton's method to solve multi-dimensional problems for which we will use the powerful auto-differentiation functionality in JAX to do intricate calculations.

 ## Multivariate Newton’s Method